iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 [1, 16, 9, 10, **14**, 8, 3, 7, 4, **2**]

 And now we move to the last element, which is 1.
-The result of _max-heapify_ will swap 1 with 16, and then 1 with 14, and finally 1 with 2.
+The result of `max_heapify` will swap 1 with 16, and then 1 with 14, and finally 1 with 2.

 [**1**, **16**, 9, 10, 14, 8, 3, 7, 4, 2]